Skip to content

 Lifetime value of auto-enrolment pension contributions from employee + employer.

-Compound lifetime value of auto-enrolment pension contributions — employee and employer combined.
-Enter salary to see compound pot value at retirement.
+Compound the lifetime value of auto-enrolment pension contributions — employee and employer combined — at a chosen salary and return rate.

 What this tool does